ai-mindset/weePoC/README.md

 Libraries used:
 - [Genie](https://www.genieframework.com/), a well known Julia web framework.
 I'll try to keep everything simple for now.
-- For the image recognition part I'll use VGG19<sup>[1](#vgg)</sup> as found in [Metalhead.jl](https://github.com/FluxML/Metalhead.jl), which is a set of Computer Vision models for [Flux.jl](https://github.com/FluxML/Flux.jl).
+- [Metalhead.jl](https://github.com/FluxML/Metalhead.jl), a set of Computer Vision models for [Flux.jl](https://github.com/FluxML/Flux.jl).
+I'll use VGG19<sup>[1](#vgg)</sup>, since it has better accuracy.
 - [ImageMagick.jl](https://github.com/JuliaIO/ImageMagick.jl) to load images.
+- [SQLite.jl](https://github.com/JuliaDatabases/SQLite.jl) for saving data into a database.
-- For the database part, I will use [SQLite.jl](https://github.com/JuliaDatabases/SQLite.jl), a Julia interface to the SQLite library.
-Lastly, I'll use [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl) for printing tabular data.
+- [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl) for pretty printing tabular data.

 ## Usage

 Run `$ ./launch.sh`.
 This will:
 1. Download [Julia 1.6.0](https://julialang.org/downloads/)
-2. Decompress Julia on Linux or mount the Julia image on macOS (no action for Windows)
+2. Decompress Julia on Linux and WSL or mount the Julia image on macOS
-3. Launch app.jl, listen on port 8001 on Linux (no action for macOS or Windows)
+3. Launch app.jl, listen on port 8001 on Linux or WSL (no action for macOS)
-On macOS and Windows, you can launch the app with `julia --project src/app.jl [port_num]` at a [port number](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers) of choice.
+On macOS, you can launch the app with `julia --project src/app.jl [port_num]` at a [port number](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers) of choice.
 4. Navigate to `localhost:port_num/classify`
 5. Select an image (examples are included in `/img`)
 6. Submit your selection.
 The classifier will return a label, save it to a database and print a dataframe with the database contents on the browser and on the terminal window.